jonasbn/perl-app-yak/README.md

 - `--verbose`, enables more verbose output, can be configured see ["CONFIGURATION"](#configuration)
 - `--silent`, disables output and you have to rely on the return value see ["RETURN VALUES"](#return-values) below.
 - `--debug`, enables debug output. can be configured see ["CONFIGURATION"](#configuration)
-- `--nodebug`, disables debug output even if confgured or provided as `--debug`, see above
+- `--nodebug`, disables debug output even if configured or provided as `--debug`, see above
 - `--config file`, reads alternative configuration file instead of default, see ["CONFIGURATION"](#configuration)
 - `--noconfig`, disables reading of the configuration file, (see ["CONFIGURATION"](#configuration)) and you have to rely on the command line arguments
 - `--nochecksums`, disables reading of the global checksums file, see ["DATA SOURCE"](#data-source)
 - `--checksums file`, reads alternative checksums file instead of default, see ["DATA SOURCE"](#data-source)
 - `--color`, enables colorized output, enabled by default or can be configured, see ["CONFIGURATION"](#configuration)
-- `--nocolor`, disables colorized output, even if confgured or provided as `--color`, see above
+- `--nocolor`, disables colorized output, even if configured or provided as `--color`, see above
 - `--emoji`, enables emojis in output, enabled by default or can be configured, see ["CONFIGURATION"](#configuration)
-- `--noemoji`, disables emojis in output, even if confgured or provided as `--emoji`, see above
+- `--noemoji`, disables emojis in output, even if configured or provided as `--emoji`, see above
 - `--about`, emits output on configuration and invocation and terminates with success
 - `--help`, emits help message listing all available options